mwiens91/jrnl/README.md

 jrnl HEAD~5
 ```

-These suffixes can be stacked and combined in any way you like.

 ### Accessing the closest existing entry to a given date

 To access the closest existing journal entry for a given date, add the